davesmith/Respond/README.md

 ### Caveats
 1. Avoid having stylesheet link elements with an empty href (like anyone would anyway) it might mess with IE8.

+### Lastly
+Big thanks to Scott Jehl for his awesome script

 # Original Respond.js documentation
 ### A fast & lightweight polyfill for min/max-width CSS3 Media Queries (for IE 6-8, and more)